-Value of the robustness count variable.
+Syntax Description count Value of the robustness count variable.
 Range is 2 to 10 packets.

-Default is 2 packets.
+Command Default Default is 2 packets.

+Command Modes IGMP VRF configura ition

+IGMP interface config guration

+MLD configuration

+MLD interface config juration

+Command History Release Modification

+Release 3.6.0 This command was introduced.

-To use this command, you must be in a user group associated with a task group that includes the proper task IDs.
-If you suspect user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
+Usage Guidelines you must be in a user group associated with a task group that includes appropriate task assignment is preventing you from using a command, contact your AAA administrator

-IGMP is a soft-state protocol.
+IGMP is a soft-state p command setting, for yet still maintain the s protocol.
 State must be periodically refreshed or it times out.
-At a robustness-count command setting, for example, of 4, a network might lose three IGMP packets related to some specific state yet still maintain the state.
-If, however, a network lost more than three IGMP packets in the sequence, the state would time out.
-You might then consider changing the robustness-count setting to maintain state.
+At a robustness-count example, of 4, a network might lose three IGMP packets related to some specific state state.
+If, however, a network lost more than three IGMP packets in the sequence, the You might then consider changing the robustness-count setting to maintain state.

+Task ID Task ID Operations

+multicast read, write

-The following example illustrates the use of the robustness-count command:
+Examples The following example illustrates the use of the robustness-count command:

-RP/0/RP0/CPU0:router(config) # configure

-RP/0/RP0/CPU0:router(config) # router igmp

-RP/0/RP0/CPU0:router(config-igmp) # robustness-count 2
+RP/0/RP0/CPU0:router(config) # configure RP/0/RP0/CPU0:router(config) # router igmp RP/0/RP0/CPU0:router(config-igmp) # robustness-count 2 router

-router

-To disable or enable Internet Group Management Protocol (IGMP) or Multicast Listener Discovery (MLD) membership tracking, use the router command in the appropriate configuration mode.
-To return to the default behavior, use the no form of this command.

-router {disable| enable}

-no router {disable| enable}

-If this command is not specified in IGMP VRF configuration mode, router functionality is enabled on all interfaces.

-To use this command, you must be in a user group associated with a task group that includes the proper task IDs.
-If you suspect user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

-The router command is used to enable and disable the IGMP or MLD router functionality on a specific interface.
-For instance, IGMP or MLD stops queries from an interface when the router functionality is disabled on that interface.
-Disabling IGMP or MLD router functionality does not prevent local group membership from being announced through the group membership report.

-This command is useful if you want to disable or enable IGMP or MLD interfaces that have been previously enabled through the multicast-routing command.
+To disable or enable Ir ternet Group Management Protocol (IGMP) or Multicast Listener Discovery (MLD) membership tracking, use the router command in the appropriate configuration mode.
+To return to the he no form of this command. router {disable enab le} no router {disable er nable} Syntax Description disable Turns off IGMP or MLD membership tracking. enable Turns on IGMP or MLD membership tracking.
+Command Default If this command is not interfaces. specified in IGMP VRF configuration mode, router functionality is enabled on all Command Modes IGMP interface config uration MLD interface configu uration Command History Release Modification Release 2.0 This command was introduced.
+Usage Guidelines IDs.
+If the user group a for assistance. you must be in a user group associated with a task group that includes appropriate task assignment is preventing you from using a command, contact your AAA administrator A interface.
+For instance, on that interface.
+Disal I is used to enable and disable the IGMP or MLD router functionality on a specific IGMP or MLD stops queries from an interface when the router functionality is disabled bling IGMP or MLD router functionality does not prevent local group membership through the group membership report.
+Note Il if you want to disable or enable IGMP or MLD interfaces that have been previously nulticast-routing command.
+Task ID Task ID Operations multicast read, write